denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 arranged serially, into one long column of codes.
 Relative arrangement of elements could be preserved, it was thought, on a rectangular magnetic card, which  resembled paper in its proportions.
-The 1968 patent “Data Reading, Recording, and Positioning System” describes a method for arranging information on a storage medium “which accurately positions each character recorded relative to each previous character recorded.”[69]
-In 1969 IBM released a magnetic card<->based version of its MT/ST line, dubbed the MC/ST.
+The 1968 patent “Data Reading, Recording, and Positioning System” described a method for arranging information on a storage medium “which accurately positions each character recorded relative to each previous character recorded.”[^50] In 1969, IBM released a magnetic card-based version of its MT/ST line, dubbed the MC/ST.
 Fredrick May, whose name often appears on word-processing-related patents from this period, would later reflect that a “major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card.”
-The card approximated a miniature page, making it a suitable “unit of record of storage for a typed page” (Fig 4.6).[70]
-Although it offered a measure of topographic analogy between tape and paper, the “mag card” was short-lived partly because of its limited storage capacity, capricious feeding mechanism, and its persistent inscrutability .[71]  [fig4.6]
+The card approximated a miniature page, making it a suitable “unit of record of storage for a typed page.”[^51] Although it offered a measure of topographic analogy between tape and paper, the “mag card” was short-lived partly because of its limited storage capacity, capricious feeding mechanism, and its persistent inscrutability.[^52]

 The structure of textual artifacts--from a simple leaflet to a novel in multiple volumes--has remained remarkably stable since the invention of